Yijin-Fu/Digital-Marketing/README.md

 This section presents the box office performance, showing significant earnings, with a detailed breakdown of domestic and international box office revenues.
 The trends in box office performance are effectively illustrated through a line graph, providing a clear visual representation of the movie's revenue over time.
 This approach allows for an easy analysis of fluctuations and patterns in the box office data.
 On the top of that, a tabular representation is provided to elaborate the changes of finanacial performance (gross, rank, %change, etc.) in a chronological view.

 ## Forecasting Performance:
 Employed linear regression analysis using R to forecast domestic box office performance.
 Evaluated the coefficient, p-value, R-square, and the 95% confidence interval to gurantee the prediction accuracy.
+A statistical model is buit up with the visualization.

 ## Post-Mortem Analysis:
 This retrospective analysis highlights the successes and challenges of the marketing campaign, including the effective use of social media platforms, and notes areas for improvement.